+86-156-2511-0166[email protected]WhatsApp

 Read Article

-Berik Aryn.
-Photo credit: Assel Satubaldina/ The Astana Times The Antalya Diplomacy Forum convened on April 17 and brought together leaders, diplomats, policymakers and media from nearly 150 countries.
-President of Kazakhstan Kassym-Jomart Tokayev addressed a high-level panel, calling for greater responsibility and pragmatism among global leaders and renewed efforts to reform the United Nations.
+Aryn delivered these observations on April 17 during a panel discussion at the Antalya Diplomacy Forum, which convened leaders, diplomats, policymakers, and media representatives from nearly 150 countries.
+Kazakhstan President Kassym-Jomart Tokayev also addressed a high-level forum session, urging global leaders to adopt greater responsibility and pragmatism while advocating for renewed efforts to reform the United Nations.

-“What we are witnessing in fragile and conflict-affected settings is a stark reminder that today, food security is not only about production.
-The system fails when it comes to the distribution, the access and the protection in times of crisis,” Aryn said.
-From L to R: moderator Nafisa Latic, Berik Aryn, and Gerardine Mukeshimana, IFAD Vice President.
+"What we are witnessing in fragile and conflict-affected settings is a stark reminder that today, food security is not only about production.
+The system fails when it comes to the distribution, the access and the protection in times of crisis," Aryn stated.
+He pointed specifically to the increasing concentration of global food supply chains, which now depend on a relatively narrow pool of traders and suppliers.
+While this concentration enhances efficiency under stable conditions, the same structure becomes highly vulnerable when disrupted by armed conflict, geopolitical tensions, or sudden market shocks.

-Andrea Meza Murillo, deputy executive secretary of the United Nations Convention to Combat Desertification (UNCCD), agreed with Aryn on the importance of building resilience of global food supply chains.
+Andrea Meza Murillo, deputy executive secretary of the United Nations Convention to Combat Desertification (UNCCD), participated in the same panel and affirmed Aryn's assessment, calling for concerted international efforts to strengthen the resilience of global food supply chains against future shocks.

 Next article